monstruooo/bash-rest-kit/README.md

 # bashplus
-Manage DNS Made Easy/Incapsula/Dyn with standards bash commands like ls, rm and cat.
-Vew the configuration of your sites/domains as if it were a file system.
+- Manage DNS Made Easy/Incapsula/Dyn with standards bash commands like ls, rm and cat
+- Vew the configuration of your sites/domains as if it were a file system.

 ![](https://github.com/monstruooo/images/raw/master/dnsme/mk_TXT_CNAME.jpg)